joris1724/vzome-sharing/_posts/2025-02-16-Small-Stellated-Hecatonicosachoron-11-12-57.md

   </figcaption>
 </figure>
 <p>
-I one preferres to have a 5-fold axis stand up vertically, one definitely needs a pedestal, such as the one displayed in the last two scenes of the vZome model.
+If one preferres to have a 5-fold axis stand up vertically, one definitely needs a pedestal, such as the one displayed in the last two scenes of the vZome model.

 <figure style="width: 87%; margin: 5%">
    <div style='display:flex;'><div style='margin: auto;'><vzome-viewer-start label='first step'></vzome-viewer-start><vzome-viewer-previous label='prev step'></vzome-viewer-previous><vzome-viewer-next label='next step'></vzome-viewer-next><vzome-viewer-end label='final step'></vzome-viewer-end></div></div>